01binary/zeroweb/src/articles/what-they-don't-teach.md

 You must also prevent these middle managers (who are looking out for their own interests) from stifling you or from appropriating your contributions [...]
 Meanwhile, you must keep your peers as friends and maintain the support of your subordinates.<br/><br/>
 It is not only complicated, it can also get pretty unpleasant and is one of the big reasons so many people become turned off by working for a company.

 In "Paying More To Get Less: The Effects of External Hiring versus Internal Mobility" by Matthew Bidwell (published by [Administrative Science Quarterly](https://www.johnson.cornell.edu/administrative-science-quarterly/)), the author argues that companies often prefer hiring external candidates rather than promoting because of stronger observable indicators of ability despite significantly higher risk of poor fit and higher pay.

-This creates an environment where it's more rewarding to build a strong external image than perform well.
+This makes it more rewarding to build a strong external image than perform well.
 Turning this the other way around, internal workers are typically not promoted because they don't take time to advertise their abilities: they prioritize performance in their current role.

-Sources like [CHRON](https://smallbusiness.chron.com/advantages-company-doing-internal-external-hiring-22017.html) and [QUARTS](https://qz.com/work/2082851/in-a-labor-shortage-why-dont-more-companies-promote-internally) note that internal promotion opens up another spot that must be filled by someone who may not have the internal company- and team-specific knowledge of the resource currently occupying that role.
-A decision to promote would start the whole decision-making process over again: promote again to fill the role that is now open or hire externally?
+Sources like [CHRON](https://smallbusiness.chron.com/advantages-company-doing-internal-external-hiring-22017.html) and [QUARTS](https://qz.com/work/2082851/in-a-labor-shortage-why-dont-more-companies-promote-internally) note that a decision to promote restarts the whole decision-making process: promote again to fill the role that is now open or hire externally?

-This makes promotion appear disruptive to the workflow and the team culture: a risk that a well-functioning and efficient team might get "broken" as the new leader is unable to handle increased responsibilities while other team members feel alienated because they were not chosen.
+This makes promotion appear disruptive: a well-functioning and efficient team might get "broken" as the new leader is unable to handle increased responsibilities while other team members feel alienated because they were not chosen.

 ## sales